elledevelope/php-mysql-ninja-pizza-project/README.md

 ## Overview

 This repository contains the source code and materials for the PHP and MySQL tutorial series that I followed on YouTube.
-The tutorial series is hosted by [@Shaun (Net Ninja) ](@https://github.com/iamshaunjp), and you can find the specific video playlist I followed here: [PHP Tutorial for Beginners](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gksOX3Kd9KPo-O68ncT05o).
+The tutorial series is hosted by [@Shaun](@https://github.com/iamshaunjp), and you can find the specific video playlist I followed here: [PHP Tutorial for Beginners](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gksOX3Kd9KPo-O68ncT05o).

 ## Table of contents